-The Board of Directors recommends that shareholders vote FOR the election of these 10 nominees as directors.
+The Board of Directors recommends that shareholders vote FOR the election of these 11 nominees as directors.

-Proposal No. 2 Ratification of the Company's Independent Registered Public Accounting Firm
+Proposal No. 2 ► Ratification of the Company's Independent Registered Public Accounting Firm

-The Company's Audit Committee Charter provides that the Audit Committee shall appoint annually an independent registered public accounting firm to serve as auditors.
-In February 2012, the Audit Committee appointed Ernst & Young LLP to serve as the Company's registered public accounting firm for 2012.
+The Company's Audit Committee Charter requires that the Audit Committee appoint annually an independent registered public accounting firm to serve as auditors.
+In February 2013, the Audit Committee appointed Ernst & Young LLP to serve as the Company's registered public accounting firm for 2013